How to Find Top Italian Names for a Baby Boy or Girl

 The top Italian girl names were Chiara, Elena, Mila and Serena.
 However, again the appeal of international popularity has also meant that Zoe, Avery, and Romy were on the list.

-These modern-feeling names might show an outward looking young generation but generally, Italian parents are quite traditional with names.
+These modern-feeling names might show an outward looking young generation and ‘badass girl names’ are becoming popular but generally, Italian parents are quite traditional.
 The most heard will be classics such as Giacomo, Salvatore, Matteo the Italian version of Matthew, Giuseppe and Roberto who all still come in the top 20 for an Italian boy's name.

 For an Italian baby girl name which will stand the test of time there's Francesca, Martina, Sofia, Anna, Emma and Isabella.